fnproject/fdk-java/README.md

 }
 ```

+The function takes some optional input and returns a greeting dependent on it.

 ### 3. Run your first Java Function:
-You are now ready to run your Function locally using the `fn` CLI tool.
+You are now ready to run your Function locally using the Fn CLI tool.

-This may take a minute the first time as you will need pull in some new dependencies in order to build your Function.

 ```bash
 $ fn run